Cattle Rally Triple Digits on Wednesday

-Cattle rallied back on the wobble back Wednesday session, gaining $1.07 to $2.75 on the day.
-That flipped the board to a net $2.50 gain for the week.
-USDA confirmed some light cash trade on Wednesday with $183 in the WCB.
+Cattle rallied sharply in the Wobble Wednesday session, gaining $1.07 to $2.75 on the day to offset Tuesday losses.
+In fact, that flipped the board to a net $2.50 gain with the week half over.
+USDA confirmed some light cash trade on Wednesday with $183 reported in the WCB.
 Southern trade was limited on Wednesday.
 Front month feeder cattle futures also rallied $1.77 to $2.17 on the day.
 The CME Feeder Cattle Index was 32 cents weaker to $247.49.

+US Beef exports during July dropped to a 6-year low of 240.1 million lbs.
+That was 11.1% below June and down 21.9% from last year.

 Wednesday afternoon Wholesale Boxed Beef prices were lower with a $1.91 drop in Choice and a $1.93 lower Select quote.
 The ribs were shown at $523.79 and $429.04 respectively.
 USDA estimated the week’s FI cattle slaughter at 257k head through Wednesday.
 That is 4,000 head below the same week last year.